 Not having a grand opening is a major mistake that a venturing restaurateur commits.
 You only get to have one opening; make sure that it is noticed.
 It is your first chance to make an impression and let people know that you have entered the market.
 A great first impression can do wonders for your business.
 Organize an open house and lure your customers by inviting to taste your food for free.
 If they like what they eat, they would almost always return.

 It is also advised to have a Soft Opening for your restaurant if you are not if you are operating on a tight budget, or are not sure about the business model.
 This way, you can invite a few people to the opening and see their response and ask for their feedback.
 Once you have implemented the changes you can go for a Grand Opening where you invite the Media, Food Bloggers, celebrities, friends and family.
+Try these restaurant opening ideas to ensure a great restaurant inauguration.

 4. Depending Entirely on the Restaurant Manager